FarzeenZainab/nestjs-backend-development/notes.md

 When a post request is successfull we should sent 201.

 ### DTO FILES:

 DTO stands for "Data Transfer Object".

 When the data is coming from the requests we need to make sure that the data is according to the types defined in our backend and to do acheive this (converting data to defined types) we use DTO files.

+### Working with Validation Pipes

+You should never trust any data coming in from the client.
+You should at least validate and check if it is correct according to your constraints for this data.

+In nest you've got this solved by the framework.

+It has integrated couple of concepts to make it super easy for you.

+To add a validation to the input data coming from the users you're going to use a validation pipe.

+It is actually a class which gets called before the data reaches the route handler.

+Their are typical two use cases:

+- We can transform the data like transform the type of the data.
+- validate if the data is valid.
+It is a declarative way of defining the constraints for the incoming data.

+The pipes can be globally registered in the main.ts file in the bootstrap function.
+Then you have to define the DTO file for route handler which will validate the incoming data before the data reaches the request handler.

+Incase of validation error, an exception will be thrown.

+We can start with configuring the validation pipe globally in the bootstrap function.
+This will validate the data